vrk-kpa/suomifi-ui-components/.styleguidist/themevalues.md

 ### Typography

-Theme typography is of type _`TypographyDesignTokens`_ and defines most typograhpy styles used in the components.
+Theme typography is of type _`TypographyDesignTokens`_ and defines most typography styles used in the components.

 ```js noeditor
 import { SuomifiThemeConsumer } from '../src/core/theme';